Gambling and Betting in Armenia From a Legal Perspective

 First and foremost, it should be noted that internet-based gambling is deemed to provide players with the opportunity to participate in games with potential winnings, either independently or contractually, within the territory of the Republic of Armenia.

-Internet-based gambling is considered to be organized within the territory of the Republic of Armenia if the servers of the gambling organizer are located within Armenia, possess an Armenian IP address (Internet Protocol address), and the relevant informational resources are situated within the “.AM” domain.
+Internet-based gambling is considered to be organized within the territory of the Republic of Armenia if the organizer’s informational resources are situated within the “.AM” domain.

 Age Restrictions